Condo Buying Process

 • Financing: You must confirm your financing with your bank or mortgage broker.

-• Insurance: Your insurance company will have to supply a letter confirming that the condo is insurable.
+• Insurance: Your insurance company will have to supply a letter confirming that the home is insurable.

-• Home Inspection: We recommend always hiring a condo inspector to inspect your condo for deficiencies prior to going firm in your purchase.
+• Condo Inspection: We always recommend hiring a home inspector to inspect your property for deficiencies prior to going firm in your purchase.

 • Document Review: You will want to review documents such as property taxes, power bills, equipment schedules, restrictive covenants and more to ensure you have all the info necessary for a successful closing.